boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/heat-map.md

 Using this option, you can enable or disable the hierarchical Top N filtering.
 While applying Top N filter with multiple dimension columns, the returned data can be customized based on whether the filtering needs to be done as a flat or hierarchy of added dimension columns.

 When the hierarchical filter option is enabled, the Top N will be applied for each individual column separately based on the number set for each column.

+#### Show Filter

+This feature allows you to toggle the visibility of the `Filter` icon for the heatmap widget when the `Act as Master Widget` option is enabled.

 ## How to apply conditional formatting in Heatmap